Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

   - `Readme.md`: This file
   - `paper.pdf`: An updated version of the submitted paper
   - Directory `result`
-    - `result.zip`: Archive containing all input files used for the evaluation
+    - `result.csv`: Archive containing all files used for the evaluation
   - `<image>.tar.gz`: The docker image to replicate the evaluation.
   - `Test_run.py`: Script to run an evaluation
   - `random_generator.py` : Script we use to run the evaluation